sirinagoolbis/sirina.goolbis.github.io/projects/projects/hr-attrition-analysis/README.md

 4. **Evaluation**: Measured model performance using F1-score, accuracy, precision and recall.

 ## Key Findings
-- Certain postions like Sales Representatives and Laboratory Technician had higher attrition rates than other positions.
+- Certain positions like Sales Representatives and Laboratory Technician had higher attrition rates than other positions.
 - Employees working overtime had higher attrition rates.
-- Those with lower mothly income correlated to higher attrition.
+- Those with lower monthly income correlated to higher attrition.
 - Younger employees with fewer years at the company correlated to a higher attrition likelihood.

 ### Visualizations